• OVERVIEW

 We feel this benefits all applicants.
 Rather than focusing on the top applicants in terms of GPA and GRE scores, we are able to consider the entire qualified applicant pool based upon a holistic review of both quantitative and qualitative metrics.
 Applicants who might have otherwise not been selected for an interview, and thereby not considered for the program, are now fully considered for admission to the university.

-However, we want to make sure prospective students have an opportunity to visit the campus, meet the faculty and interact with our current students.
+However, we want to make sure prospective students have an opportunity to visit the campus, meet the faculty, and interact with our current students.
 To provide these opportunities in a structured format, SMU offers Interactive Information Sessions throughout the year.
 Additional consideration for admission will be given to students who show a demonstrated interest in SMU by attending one of these programs.
+See More information about Interactive Information Sessions.

 Graduate Record Examinations (GRE)